ACT. MAKE. MOVE. COLLABORATE.

 The BA (Hons) Acting Accelerated Degree Designed for those looking to forge a career as a professional actor and theatre maker, this course aims to create fearless, connected and imaginative artists who are employable, knowledgeable and industry-ready in just two years, offering a more accessible and more affordable route into a professional career as an actor and theatre maker.

 Learn more about the BA (Hons) Acting Accelerated Degree below:

 MA Collaborative Theatre

-The MA Collaborative Theatre degree provides a unique opportunity to explore and develop the skills relevant to professional contemporary collaborative theatre practice, delivered in association with international renowned partners and practitioners.
+The MA Collaborative Theatre degree provides a unique opportunity to explore and develop the skills relevant to professional contemporary collaborative theatre practice, delivered in association with internationally-renowned partners and practitioners.
 Delivery is offered as a flexible learning framework, and is designed to be inclusive and affordable.
-As such, it compares favourably to other London-based drama school postgraduate programmes, whilst still staying true to Fourth Monkey’s unique training ethos.

 Learn more about the MA Collaborative Theatre degree below: